 Defense Committee Membership and Defense Notice forms must be submitted to the Graduate College by the designated deadlines.
 A Public Notice of the defense is required in order to defend.
-The Intent to Graduate form must be submitted to the candidate's department before the List of Potential Graduates is due.
+The Intent to Graduate form must be submitted to the candidate's department/program and the Graduate College by the published deadline for the graduation cycle.